Yandex Cloud

 How do I create a user to access a cluster from DataLens with read-only permissions?How do I create a user to access a cluster from DataLens with read-only permissions?

-Follow the guide to create a user with read-only permissions.
-If the cluster settings have the DataLens access option enabled, the service can connect to the cluster through this user.
+Follow this guide to create a user with read-only permissions.
+With DataLens access option enabled in the cluster settings, Managed Service for ClickHouse® can connect to the cluster using the created user.

 How do I grant a user permissions to create and delete tables or databases?How do I grant a user permissions to create and delete tables or databases?

-Go to the cluster settings, enable the User management via SQL option, and grant the user the appropriate permissions using a GRANT statement.
+Go to the cluster settings, enable User management via SQL, and grant the user the appropriate permissions using the GRANT statement.

 How do I find out the internal_replication setting value?How do I find out the internal_replication setting value?